gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 Conduct*, that of the theorist "dropping anchor" and catching the fish available at a certain locale reached in the enterprise of theorizing.

+(Note: This paper will *not* attempt to explain why Oakeshott liked binaries as opposed to, say, ternaries or quaternaries.
+The focus here is on why there were so many binaries.)

 Once we comprehend this metaphor, we can see Oakeshott positing these various dichotomies neither as evidence of his deciding an earlier dichotomy was wrong or useless, but failing to describe his mistake, nor of him merely saying the